Ngan Shing-kwan: Loss of patent

 In the mid-1990s, CMB's services continued to show no improvement, and this, coupled with poor labor relations, finally sounded the alarm for its franchise.
 In April 1997, when CMB failed to submit an application for renewal of its franchise before the expiry of the deadline as required by law, the Hong Kong Government stated for the first time that it would consider terminating CMB's franchise and putting all its routes up for open tender.
-Although CMB later submitted a renewal application, the media rumored that the Ngan family was no longer interested in operating CMB's fleet, and even planned to cease operation early on June 30, 1997, following the end of British rule, as the handover of sovereignty of Hong Kong was approaching at that time.
-After the establishment of the Hong Kong Special Administrative Region (HKSAR), CMB has not ceased operation as rumored, but the HKSAR Government has delayed announcing whether or not to extend the franchise of CMB.
-On January 6, 1998, the Transport Department (TD) revealed that it agreed in principle to renew CMB's franchise and would not put its bus routes up for open bidding.
-However, on January 19, the Transport Bureau changed its statement to say that it had recommended to the Executive Council the conditional renewal of the CMB franchise and the possible reduction of 23 more bus routes.
-However, the Transport Bureau suddenly announced on February 17 of the same year that the Executive Council had decided not to renew the franchise of CMB and immediately put 88 of its routes up for open tender, while the other 13 routes were handed over to the Kowloon Motor Bus Company (1933) Limited (KMB) and the Citybus Limited (Citybus), and the remaining 11 routes which had too low a patronage would be discontinued upon the expiry of the franchise.
+Although CMB later submitted a renewal application, the media rumored that the Ngan family was no longer interested in operating CMB's fleet, and even planned to cease operation early on 30 June 1997, following the end of British rule, as the handover of sovereignty of Hong Kong was approaching at that time.
+After the establishment of the Hong Kong Special Administrative Region (HKSAR), CMB did not cease operation as rumored, but the HKSAR Government delayed announcing whether or not to extend the franchise of CMB.
+On 6 January 1998, the Transport Department (TD) revealed that it agreed in principle to renew CMB's franchise and would not put its bus routes up for open bidding.
+However, on 19 January, the Transport Bureau changed its statement to say that it had recommended to the Executive Council the conditional renewal of the CMB franchise and the possible reduction of 23 more bus routes.
+However, the Transport Bureau suddenly announced on 17 February of the same year that the Executive Council had decided not to renew the franchise of CMB and immediately put 88 of its routes up for open tender, while the other 13 routes were handed over to the Kowloon Motor Bus Company (1933) Limited (KMB) and the Citybus Limited (Citybus), and the remaining 11 routes which had too low a patronage would be discontinued upon the expiry of the franchise.